meker12/commerce-channels.en/help/amazon-sales-channel/managing-product-listings.md

 1. On the store dashboard, click **Manage Listings** in the _Store Listings_ section.

-1. Click a tab to view listings in that status.
+1. To view listings in that status, click a tab.

    The _Active_ tab displays by default.